Mark H. Hayden Mark-et al. Logo

 Most damages come from the phone line into the PC modem, or from power failures causing unexpected shut downs.

-Editorial comment: If you have a computer, then you should have a UPS to plug it into.
+Editorial comment: If you have a DESKTOP computer, then you should have a UPS to plug it into.
+NOT just a power strip.

 A 350VA to 500VA model is usually sufficient and will protect your machine from most power and phone line related problems.